hitokun-s/view-source.js/README.md

 ##Usage

+**Just add one line** to head section in html,
-Load view-source.js from your bower modules, like this:
+to load view-source.js from your bower modules, like this:

     <script type="text/javascript" src="../bower_component/sview-source/view-source.js"></script>